A little about Michelle…

 Originally from Montreal, Quebec, Michelle Lindsay resides in Dartmouth, Nova Scotia.
-She is the mother of 3 children ages 16, 18 and 21, and is married to Paul Lindsay, a native of Dartmouth.
-Michelle is a wife, mother, entrepreneur, health and wellness ambassador and community volunteer.
+She is the mother of 3 children, and is married to Paul Lindsay, a native of Dartmouth.
+Michelle is entrepreneur, health and wellness ambassador and community volunteer.
 She is the past-president of the Metro Business Association, a member of the Cole Harbour Business Association and owner/operator of two businesses.

 Michelle is a graduate of McGill University, a certified personal trainer, a certified hair loss practitioner and a true patriot of Canada.
 She believes in Canadian values, democracy, unity, fairness, assimilation into our Canadian values and the rule of law.